ADC Energy to evaluate rigs for LNG deployment

 Utilising its bespoke criteria, the company intends to evaluate the physical condition, operability of each rig and its functional design, before it provides insight into the repurposing of each asset.
 This will be carried out based on API and OEM functional design specifications along with other industry safety and operating standards.

-ADC has conducted the initial assessments of jack-up units the Maersk Gallant and Maersk Guardian, before the units were moved to South America from their North Sea locations.
+ADC conducted the initial assessments of jack-up units – Maersk Gallant and Maersk Guardian – before the units were moved to South America from their North Sea locations.
 Maersk sold these jack-up rigs to New Fortress Energy (NFE) earlier this year.
 They will now be used for non-drilling purposes as part of the planned Fast LNG project.

 Austin Hay, ADC Energy’s director explained: “While the oil and gas industry remains a key focus for ADC Energy, it’s exciting to see our diversification strategy come to fruition with our latest contract in the LNG sector.
 As stalled projects continue to reactivate this year, there is a real demand for efficient, fit-for-purpose assets across the oil and gas, LNG, offshore wind and geothermal industries.
 There is also a growing appetite for the repurposing of oil and gas assets for use in the renewable energy sectors and we are perfectly placed to conduct rig inspection and selection surveys to match operator requirements”.

-ADC has also recently employed two data scientists at its Aberdeen base to boost its data capture and storage capabilities and support its growth trajectory.
-These two are also involved in enhancing ADC’s existing Technical Rig Audit Management System (TRAMS), a rapid reporting and intelligence sharing rig inspection tool, which allows real-time reporting of identified threats for unplanned downtime, according to ADC.
+ADC also recently employed two data scientists at its Aberdeen base to boost its data capture and storage capabilities and support its growth trajectory.
+These two are involved in enhancing ADC’s existing Technical Rig Audit Management System (TRAMS), a rapid reporting and intelligence sharing rig inspection tool, which allows real-time reporting of identified threats for unplanned downtime, according to the firm.